expobrain/resume/README.md

 - Boosted developer productivity and quality by decreasing bootstrap time of backend tests by 120x
 - Provided a scalable backend platform to support mobile end-to-end testing, enhancing product quality and robustness
 - Eliminated silos between backend engineering and data engineering to encourage collaboration and simplify data pipeline delivery for data-driven features.
-- Driven the design and implementation of a new money movemement feed service which slashed the response time from up top 30s to constant 250ms with higher cycle time, higher deployment rate and lower development friction
+- Driven the design and implementation of a new money movement feed service which slashed the response time from up top 30s to constant 250ms with higher cycle time, higher deployment rate and lower development friction
-- Deployed internal package repository, ported common internal libraries to reusabel packages and released boilerplates for fast bootstrappign of services, libraries and tools
+- Deployed internal package repository, ported common internal libraries to reusable packages and released boilerplates for fast bootstrapping of services, libraries and tools
 - Automate documentation of events published in the message broker for easy discovery from developer and automated generation of parser in downstream services reducing the time to consume events and drastically improved developer experience with automated code generation
 - Reducing costs of event ingestion from Backend to Data team by 10x improving the performances and observability of the pipeline